 - Complete a SAP Appeal Form: for the correct academic year or write a letter detailing the circumstances.
 Student statement must include why the student failed to meet SAP and what has changed that will allow the student to meet SAP at the end of the next evaluation period.

-- Meet with Academic Advising Office and develop an academic plan: Both student and Academic Advising Office representative must sign SAP appeal and academic plan form.
-You may find our academic plan worksheet helpful in creating your plan.
+- Meet with Academic Advising Office and develop an academic plan: Both student and Academic Advising Office representative must sign SAP Academic Plan Form.

 Appeal forms submitted for a specific term will not be granted for that term if the student has stopped attending that term or the student withdraws from all courses or the college while waiting for an appeal decision during that term.

 An appeal reviewed by the Appeals Committee does not guarantee reinstatement of financial aid eligibility.